buildQL/query-builder/README.md

 - **Laravel-Style Syntax**: Familiar API for developers coming from Laravel
 - **Multiple Join Types**: Support for INNER, LEFT, RIGHT, and CROSS joins
 - **Aggregate Functions**: Built-in support for COUNT, SUM, MIN, MAX, AVG
-- **Advanced Filtering**: WHERE, OR WHERE, WHERE IN, WHERE NULL conditions
+- **Advanced Filtering**: WHERE, OR WHERE, WHERE IN, WHERE NULL, WHERE NOT NULL conditions
 - **Query Builder**: GROUP BY, HAVING, ORDER BY, LIMIT, OFFSET support
 - **Raw SQL Support**: Execute custom queries when needed
 - **Environment Configuration**: Optional .env file support via phpdotenv